NiekBeijloos/Design-Patterns/3. Behavioral/12. Comparison Behavioral patterns/README.md

 ## Command and Observer

-The Command and Observer pattern both prescribe decoupling Sender from the Receiver to gain reusability and stability.
+The Command and Observer pattern both prescribe decoupling Sender from the Receiver to gain reusability and stability of the code base.
 Both patterns provide a way to let Senders notify their Receivers when their internal structure changes.
 Their differences:
 1. Participant relation:
     - The Observer pattern allows an open end of Receivers to be notified by the same Sender during runtime.
     - The Command pattern allows a single Receiver to be notified by the same Sender during runtime.